cclemente/Animal_accelerometry/README.md

 Developed by Christofer Clemente and David Schoeman, University of the Sunshine Coast

+# NOTICE
+This code has not been updated for some time.
+Oakleigh Wilson is working on an updated version of this code which can be found on her github #[here](https://github.com/OakAlice/SelfOrganisingMapWorkflow/tree/main)

+We found there is an error in this code which may over estimate the accuracy of the SOM model.

+the predict function lines
+ssom.pred <- predict(ssom, newdata = tstDat)

+should be replaced with the following ssom.pred <- predict(ssom, newdata = tstDat, whatmap="act")

+Where the 'act' correspond to the label for your behaviours (typically 'act' in the examples given here.

 # Step 1: Data collection.
 Accelerometers should be attached to animals in a firm and secure fashion.
 The type of accelerometer is not very important.
 We have been using the AX3 accelerometer from axivity https://axivity.com/product/ax3